rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Ensure that the model is well orientated and angled to minimize resin pooling and that important details are presented facing the FEP film.

-·  Allow enough clearance for the supports so that resin does not get trapped between the bottom of the print and the build plate.
+·  Allow enough clearance for the supports so that resin does not get trapped between the bottom of the print and the build-plate.

 ·  Set longer UV off-times so that more viscous resins can drain during lift.
 It will also help to heat the resin during colder temperatures.